John-Rood/VectorVault/README.md

 VectorVault is designed to simplify the process of working with vector databases.
 It allows users to vectorize datasets efficiently, and access them seamlessly from the cloud.
 It's scalable and suitable for both small and large scale projects.
 VectorVault has been designed with a user-friendly interface to make the process of working with vector databases easy and let you focus on what matters.
-Furthermore, it simplifies complex workflows, ensures secure and isolated data handling, and enables users to create and interact vector databases - aka "vaults" - in a straightforward and efficient manner.
+It simplifies complex workflows, ensures secure and isolated data handling, and enables users to create and interact vector databases - aka "vaults" - in a straightforward and efficient manner.

-VectorVault was built with the goal of making complex work flows, that utilize vector databases for generative ai, simple and easy.
-By combining similarity vector search with generative ai chat, new possibilities for conversation and communication emerge.
+VectorVault was built with the goal of making generative ai work flows simple and easy.
+By combining vector similarity search with generative ai chat, new possibilities for conversation and communication emerge.
 For example, product information can be added to a vault, and when a customer asks a product question, the right product information can be instantly retreived and seamlessly used in conversation by chatgpt for an accurate response.
 This capability allows for informed conversation and the possibilites range from ai automated customer support, to new ways to get news, to ai code reviews that reference source documentation, to creating ai domain experts for specific knowledges, and much more.

 VectorVault uses a proprietary Inception Architecture, allowing you to create any number of vaults, and vaults within a vaults.
 Each vault is it's own database, and automatically integrates data storage in the cloud.
 You will need a VectorVault account in order to get your user id and api key for cloud access.
 If you don't already have one, you can sign up free at [VectorVault.io](https://vectorvault.io)